thlucena/SOMBRA/README.md

 Array of objects that should be drawn on canvas.
 Each object is itself a JSON object and must have a **type** attribute indicating which primitive it is describing, along with its peculiar attributes.
 The possible types are **line**, **circle**, **arc**, **polyline** and **polygon**.
 Each of these types will be described below.

 #### line type
-Describe a line on canvas.
-It must have a start point and an end point positive integer coordinates, along with a *color object*.
+Describe a line on canvas using Bresenham algorithm.
+It must have a starting point and an ending point positive integer coordinates, along with a *color object*.

 ```json
 {